What is an electric vehicle?

-All EVs can charge at Level 2 stations.
-Some plug-in-hybrids do not have the ability to use Level 3 charging stations (check with your dealer before purchasing).
+Please note, most PHEVs do not have the ability to use Level 3 charging stations—check with your dealer before purchasing.

 How do I find public charging stations?

-The easiest way to find a charging station near you is to visit Plugshare.com, which shows all public charging stations on a map that is being continually updated.
+The easiest way to find a charging station near you is to visit Plugshare.com which shows all public charging stations on a map that is being continually updated.
 Plugshare allows you to see all the public charging available for all EV models.

 How much do home charging stations cost?

-A typical Level 2 station will cost between $500 and $1,500, with most stations in the $800 – $1,200 range.
-The parts and labour to complete the installation can vary drastically depending on a variety of factors but will often cost an additional $500 to $1,500, assuming you don’t have to upgrade your electrical service or panel to enable installation.
-You should contact a licensed electrician prior to purchasing a charging station to find out if you need to do any preliminary work to accommodate the station.
+A typical Level 2 station will cost between $500 and $1,500.
+The parts and labour to complete the installation will often cost an additional $500 to $1,500, assuming you don’t have to upgrade your electrical service or panel.

-Is there a better time of day or night for me to charge my electric vehicle?
+What is the best time of day to charge my electric vehicle?

 Most Nova Scotians pay the same price for electricity regardless of the time of day, so there’s no price advantage to charging at one time or another.